FocusMemorization of not-necessarily-meaningful information

 OriginatedAncient (entrenched in the language)

 SynopsisRote Learning refers to approaches that emphasize repetition and memorization, with the goal of quick and accurate recall.
 It is typically encountered in contexts and disciplines where uncritical mastery of a block of information is useful.
-Specific strategies have been developed to support retention and recall of rotely learned information.
-Prominent examples include:
+Different types of Rote Learning have been proposed, including:

 - Mnemonics – a technique of connecting details to be recalled to any familiar or easy-to-remember device (e.g., an image, a rhyme, a home, a dramatization).
 Many mnemonic strategies have been developed.